 Fancy velvet suits for little boys became increasingly common in the early 1880s.
 The classic period, however, began with the publication of Mrs. Burnett's book in 1885-86.
 Her book popularized the style with romantically inclined mothers during the late Victorian period.
 The velvet suits and accompanying elaborate lace collars were soon bought not only for little boys, but older boys as well.
 The lace blouses dominated many of the origninal suits and the jackets were made small and worn open to show the blouses for maximum effect.
 Many mothers added large collar bows and long sausage curls to complete the effect.

-Mothers in the 19th centuryt normally outfitted infants and todlers in dresses.
+Mothers in the 19th century normally outfitted infants and todlers in dresses.

 Beginning at about 2 1/2 years, a few mothers, however, reluctantly, began to consider breeching their boys and buy them their first boyish suit.
 Many boys continued wearing dresses much longer to 5 or 6 years of age or even older.
 Some began to be breeched at about 2 1/2 years.
 Many of these boys were outfitted in Fauntleroy suits which in many cases were their first boyish outfits.
-This was a generally young age to breech a boy.
+An option of course was Fauntleroy dresses and kilts. n example here is "Elyde Synder & Elyde Porter Age 2 and 3 was a generally young age to breech a boy.
 It may well have been that some mothers were so enamored with the Fauntleroy style that they decided to breech their son earlier than they normally would have done.
 Thus it may have been that the Fauntleroy craze helped accelerate the late 19th Century trend to breech boys at younger ages.

 Overall Fauntleroy suits were usually described as being suitable for boys from 3 to 8 years of age.
 One purchased when the boy was 8, however might be worn for